Library Documentation

 all?

-all? :: (element -> Boolean) -> collection -> Boolean where (As-Sequence collection element)
+all? :: (condition :: (element -> Boolean)) -> collection -> Boolean where (As-Sequence collection element)

 always

-Create a sequence that always produces the provided element.
+Create a sequence that produces element forever.

 Example: